mesosphere/dcos-docs-site/pages/services/storage/1.0.0/release-notes/index.md

     ```
     To resolve the issue, configure the `raid1` and `dm_raid` kernel modules to load at OS boot time.
 * Using NVMe storage with DSS may require additional modifications to the underlying OS.
 For more information see these [suggested commands and helper scripts](/latest/storage/external-storage/#ebs-specific).
-* <!-- https://jira.mesosphere.com/browse/DCOS-54794 --> The device names (e.g. `sda`) used to create volume providers can be unstable over time thus [precautions](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/persistent_naming) should be taken to avoid this condition.
+* [](https://jira.mesosphere.com/browse/DCOS-54794) The device names (e.g. `sda`) used to create volume providers can be unstable over time thus [precautions](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/persistent_naming) should be taken to avoid this condition.
+* [](https://jira.mesosphere.com/browse/DCOS-55524) The DC/OS UI shows an incorrect unit for DC/OS Storage volume size in the service create modal – the value will be treated as MiB instead of GiB as stated in the UI.
+* [](https://jira.mesosphere.com/browse/DCOS-44055) The DC/OS cluster's reported total disk resources is inflated due to double-counting of DSS devices.

 ## New Metrics
 All metrics related to the DC/OS Storage Service have a prefix of `csidevices_`, `csilvm_`, or `dss_`.